cbrown5/cbrown5.github.io/_posts/2016-02-10-SoTM_day1_synopsis.md

 *10 February 2016, Hobart Tasmania*

 This is my take on some of the highlights and main themes from day one of the Species on the Move conference, in Hobart.
+See also the [day 2 synopsis](http://www.seascapemodels.org/res_posts/2016/02/11/SoTM_day2_synopsis.html)

 <div class = "image_caption">
 <img src ="/Images/pecl-laments.png" alt="tweet" class="image_float"/>